AbbaAdam1/pokemon-box/README.md

-# HarmonyHub
+# Pokemon Box

 Welcome to my app!
-This project was built using Next.js, TypeScript, Tailwind, Postgres, and Supabase authentication.
-It is a custom-made audio player that uses Spotify API to view and play various albums.
+This project was built using Next.js, TypeScript, Tailwind, Postgres, REST API, and Supabase authentication.
+It is a Pokemon storage system where users can create an account and log-in to store, read, and delete Pokemon data.

 You can view a demo of this project here: [HarmonyHub](https://harmony-hub-git-master-abbaadam1.vercel.app/).